 It’s mainly famous for festive annual affairs like Mardi Gras and Jazz Fest, though this lively hotspot has so much more to offer than just partying on Bourbon Street.
 It’s no wonder it has made so many people’s bucket lists as a dream destination.

-NOLA boasts fantastic cuisine, renowned cultural sites, rich history, delightful diversity, stunning scenery, oddities galore, and an overall enchanting Southern charm that will have you falling hard for the Big Easy in no time.
-It’s a fairly spread out city, so deciding where exactly to stay can be a bit of a challenge.
+NOLA has fantastic cuisine, renowned cultural sites, rich history, delightful diversity, stunning scenery, oddities galore, and an overall enchanting Southern charm that will have you falling hard for the Big Easy in no time.
+It’s a fairly spread-out city, so deciding where exactly to stay can be a bit of a challenge.

-Luckily, we’ve mapped out all the best boroughs to base your adventures from so you discover the city that’s known for marching to the beat of its own drum.
+Luckily, we’ve mapped out all the best boroughs to base your adventures, so you can discover the city that’s known for marching to the beat of its own drum.

 Set just upriver from the French Quarter, the Uptown District is the best place to start for any NOLA newcomers.
 It’s just far enough away from the chaos of the crowded party centres of the city while everything still feels super close and accessible.